Linearized Fields for Causal Variational Principles: Existence Theory and Causal Structure: Causal Green's Operators and their Properties

 \subsection{Connection to the Symplectic Form}

 In this section we derive an identity involving the causal fundamental solution and the symplectic form (see Proposition~\ref{prpsigma} below).
-The analogous formula in classical field theory is commonly when quantizing the field in the algebraic formulation.
+The analogous formula in classical field theory is commonly used when quantizing the field in the algebraic formulation.
 As we shall see, extending this formula to causal variational principles involves a few subtleties.

 The {\em{symplectic form}} is an antisymmetric bilinear form on the linearized solutions (see~\eqref{I2asymm} or the ``softened version'' in~\eqref{sympdef}).
 In~\cite{jet} it is shown that if~$\u$ and~$\v$ are linearized solutions and~$\Omega$ is compact, then~$\sigma^\Omega(\u,\v)$ vanishes.
 This gives rise to a conservation law if one considers the limiting case that~$\Omega$ exhausts the region between two Cauchy surfaces (for a detailed explanation see~\cite[Section~2.3]{noether} and~\cite[Section~1]{jet}).
 In the present more general setting we do not want to assume the existence of a Cauchy surface.
 Therefore, we proceed instead as follows.
 Let~$\u, \v \in \J^*_0$ be two compactly supported jets.
 By applying the operator~$G$ in~\eqref{Kdef} we obtain two linearized solutions~$G \u, G \v \in \Jlin_\sc$ (see~\eqref{Jlinscdef}).
 Similar to the procedure in algebraic quantum field theory, we restrict attention to linearized solutions of this form.
 We again assume that space-time is globally hyperbolic and that the Lagrangian has finite range (see Definitions~\ref{defglobhyp} and~\ref{deffiniterange}).
-Then we can choose a lens-shaped region~$L$ contained in a relatively compact open subset~$U \subset M$ together with a function~$\check{\eta} : U \rightarrow \R$ which is identically equal to one in the past, is identically equal to zero in the future and interpolates between zero and one in a surface layer which lies to the future of the supports of~$\u$ and~$\v$ (see Figure~\ref{figlens}; for technical details see the proof of Proposition~\ref{prpsigma} below).
+Then we can choose a lens-shaped region~$L$ inside a relatively compact open subset~$U \subset M$ together with an operator~$\check{\pi} : \J_U \rightarrow \overline{\J_U}^{t_{\max}}$ which is identically equal to one in the past of a surface layer which lies to the future of the supports of~$\u$ and~$\v$ (see Figure~\ref{figlens}; for technical details see the proof of Proposition~\ref{prpsigma} below).